-Flood Advisory for a good portion of Chicago area this morning

-A band of mostly moderate rainfall is moving north across Chicago and counties just to the west and south of the city (light-green-shaded counties on the headlined map).
+First day of summer brings heavy rain, flood warnings for Chicago area

+CHICAGO — The first day of summer has brought heavy rain, storms and flooding to much of the Chicago area.

 An inch or more rainfall will cause minor flooding of low-lying flood-prone areas and some rivers streams that were near bankfull this morning.

 The Flood Watch for a good portion of the Chicago area (dark-green-shaded area on the headlined map) will continue in effect until late morning Friday.
 Addition waves of showers/thunderstorms are expected to occur over our area later today/tonight into Friday morning.